Why Positive Thinking Isn’t Enough to Reach Your Goals

 You try something → it doesn’t fully work → you adjust → you improve.

-This is where real learning happens.
-No plan works exactly as imagined in real life, which is why adapting along the way is so important.
+This is where real growth happens.
+No plan unfolds exactly the way you imagine it will, which is why being willing to adapt is so important.

-Being able to adjust and keep going matters far more than getting everything right from the beginning.
+Your ability to adjust and keep moving matters much more than getting everything perfect from the start.

-That’s what helps you keep moving forward when things don’t go as planned—which they usually won’t.
+That’s what allows you to keep making progress when things don’t go according to plan—which they usually won’t.

 4. Skill Development

-Most goals require you to develop the skills needed to achieve them.
+Most goals require you to build the skills needed to achieve them.

 That might mean improving your: